osaukh/mobile_computing_lab/Final_Demo_and_Report.md

     -    The committee will ask you questions about your apps.
 Be prepared to give quantitative estimations of your app performance.

 *   Your final grade is based on the following grading scheme:
+	- 10 points -- Performance in the intermediate demo / progress review
-    - 20 points -- Novelty, your ideas, attention to detail, code clarity
+    - 10 points -- Novelty, your ideas, attention to detail, code clarity
-    - 60 points -- Working demo and quality of the obtained performance results
+    - 60 points -- Working demo and performance results
-    - 20 points -- Quality of the report (structure, readability)
+    - 20 points -- Quality of the report (structure, readability, completeness) and final video

 * Grading scheme:
     - &#8805; 90 --> 1 (excellent)